 I am currently working on various projects, including the following:

 (1) [Im]mobile homes.
 The manuscript is a post-PhD project which emphasises the role of differentiated, interdependent and asymmetrical social structures and technological infrastructures in shaping an [im]mobile family life at a distance.
-The book is under contract with Oxford University Press as part of the Mobile Communication Series.
+The book is under contract with Oxford University Press as part of the Studies in Mobile Communication Series.

 (5) Infrastructures of im/mobility: An autoethnography.
 Drawn from a 30-day personal diary and photo documentation, the paper explores the performance, embodiment, tensions and negotiations of 'at-homeness' during a home visit.
 It specifically locates the role of immobile infrastructures and temporalities of migration in engendering and undermining familial connections and affects of (un)belongingess.

 ((6) International Students and Digital Sexual Health and Well-being.
 This research project is being developed with Dr Benjamin Hackel of Western Sydney University and Dr Natalie Hendry of RMIT University.